AlexandriaDAO/core/src/alex_frontend/public/README.md

 ### Governance

 UncensensoredGreats is currently a centrally developed and deployed project.
-It depends on an architecture of tentatively ‘blackholed’ canisters, so the renounching storage and token related smart contract over time.
+It depends on an architecture of tentatively 'blackholed' canisters, so the renouncing storage and token related smart contract over time.
 It is fully open-source, so the current state of decentralizion can be tracked on [Github](https://github.com/UncensoredGreats/).

 The frontend will be continuously developed, and so use of backend functions from blackholed canisters will remain mutable indefinitely.
-Nonetheless, anyone can fork the project with an alternative frontend that’s bound by the same code and data of Alexandria’ universal backend canisters.
+Nonetheless, anyone can fork the project with an alternative frontend that's bound by the same code and data of Alexandria's universal backend canisters.

 Since this model prioritizes immutability for the sake of permanence, governance is initially limited to matters involving NFT ownership.
 The governance mechanism allow proposals that can delete NFTs (if corrupted/inaccurate), or transfer the ownership (to any true author that claim it) with a simple majority and quorum of staked ALEX holders.